Subramanyam-Lab/Constraint_Informed_CCOPF/README.md

 ```bash
 include("GMM_reformulation_polish.jl")
 ```
+### NordPool Dataset Fitting and Optimization for 118-bus
 The NordPool dataset is limited in data samples.
 Use the following script in Python to partition the dataset and perform constraint-informed fitting.
 The estimated parameters will be written to ../data directory.
 ```bash
 python NordPool_data_fitting_CI.py